PostHog/posthog.com/contents/blog/ab-testing-examples.md

 - Running A/B tests at scale requires you to automate, simplify, and standardize the process as much as possible.

-- You can run more experiments faster by separating experiment code from functional code
+- You can run more experiments faster by separating experiment code from functional code.

 📖 **Further reading:** [Scaling Experimentation for Machine Learning at Coinbase](https://www.coinbase.com/blog/scaling-experimentation-for-machine-learning-at-coinbase)
 ## 4. Airbnb: Interleaving, dynamic p-values

-Although Airbnb has many examples of standard A/B testing, we’re going to cover two unorthodox examples: (i) testing search results with interleaving and (ii) Improving accuracy with dynamic p-values.
+Although Airbnb has many examples of standard A/B testing, we’re going to cover two unorthodox examples: (i) testing search results with interleaving and (ii) improving accuracy with dynamic p-values.

 ### Testing search results with interleaving

 The first is how they A/B test their search ranking algorithms.
-Instead of a user getting either a test or control variant of an algorithm test, they get both through with a framework called interleaving.
+Instead of a user getting all their results from a test or control variant algorithm, they get **both** through with a framework called interleaving.

 Interleaving is a framework for blending results from both variants to get a direct comparison.
 It works by: